-- 4.7.1 Employees will be reimbursed for meal expenses while on approved business trips involving an overnight stay.
-Meals will be reimbursed at the applicable GSA per diem rate for each separate meal as set forth at GSA.gov/perdiem.
-Receipts are not required for reimbursement of meals. - 4.7.2 Provided Meals An employee shall not receive a per diem reimbursement for a meal if the meal was provided as part of an event or provided by another.
+- 4.7.1 On Employees will be reimbursed for meal expenses while on approved business trips involving an overnight stays, or travel beyondstay.
+Meals will be reimbursed at the normal work day, OCSD employees are entitled to meal applicable GSA per diem reimbursements per day depending upon the destination.
+The daily maximum includes amounts for breakfast, lunch, and dinner and an allowancerate for incidentals each separate meal as set forth at GSA.gov/perdiem.
+Receipts are not required to receive the meal per diemfor reimbursement. of meals. - 2.1.2 MealProvided Meals An employee shall not receive a per diem reimbursement amounts have been approved by the Board of Directors and comply with the U.S. GSA (General Services Administration) Per Diem Rates found in the Code of Federal Regulations 301-11.18.
+Use of these rates allow OCSD's reimbursement plan to be considered an "accountable plan" by the IRS.
+The file containing the daily rates and governing destinations is accessible through MyOCSD. - 2.1.3 When a training function or meeting does not involve overnight stay, for a meal per diem-reimbursement received by the employee shall be reported as taxable income and shall not exceed the individual maximums identified by the U.S. GSA Per Diem Rates for the meals that are appropriate for travel times. - 2.1.3.1 Employees may exclude if the meal per diem reimbursement with no overnight stay from taxable income by foregoing the per diem meal reimbursement amount on the Travel Reimbursement form. - 2.1.3.2 Meal per diem reimbursement with overnight stay shall be considered non-taxable and is not reported on an employee's annual W-2. - 2.1.4 Provided Meals Meal expenses are not reimbursable if furnished was provided as part of thean event and included in the registration or if provided by others. - 4.7.2 or provided by another.
 If a conference provides lunch on a particular day, for example, an employee cannot receive the per diem reimbursement for lunch on that day.
-Meals served by airlines, however, are not counted as a meal.
+Meals served by airlines, however, are not counted as a full-meal.
 If an airline serves breakfast, for example, an employee remains eligible for the breakfast per diem. - 4.7.3 Incidental expenses will be reimbursed for expenses on business trips, up to the applicable GSA per diem rate set forth at GSA.gov/per diem.

 Reimbursable expenses include tips given to drivers, porters, bellhops, baggage carriers, and hotel housekeepers.